-See, as good marketers do, we recently sat down to analyze how well our approach has been doing – meaning, how well you guys like our posts.
+We recently sat down to analyze how you guys like our posts.

 The first thing we found was that you guys do like them – all your comments, tweets and the like made us feel pretty appreciated.
 So thanks for them, and we appreciate you back.